 (This post has now been combined with another one to form a short paper on my site in Academia.edu.
 Its title is "Marx's Earliest English Translators".
-To read it, click [here] or go to
+To read it, click [

 https://www.academia.edu/36125927/Marxs_Earliest_English_Translators.docx.)